rakshitjam22/Academic-Projects/README.md

 # Academic-Projects
-# Creating a shop/e commerce site for a clothing brands
+# Creating a shop/E-commerce site for a clothing brands